Gallstones and gallbladder diseaseCholecystitis; Choledocholithiasis; Bile duct stones

 - Possible or known injury to major blood vessels

 - Unexpected problems that cannot be corrected with laparoscopy

 - Common bile duct stones that cannot be removed with laparoscopy or subsequent ERCP

 - Previous endoscopic sphincterotomy

 Complications and Side Effects of Surgery

 - Pain and fatigue are common side effects of any abdominal surgery.
 Patients should avoid light recreational activities for about 2 days and from work and more strenuous activities for about a week.

 - There is a relatively high incidence of nausea and vomiting after laparoscopic cholecystectomy, which can be treated with injections of metoclopramide.
 Patients may take anti-nausea medications such as granisetron before surgery to help prevent these effects.
 Local anesthesia at the incision sites (in addition to general anesthesia) before surgery may reduce pain and nausea afterward.

 - Injury to the bile duct is the most serious complication of laparoscopy.
 It can include leakage, tears, and the development of narrowing (strictures) that can lead to liver damage.
 In order to minimize such injuries, some experts recommend that surgeons perform laparoscopy with cholangiography.
+With this procedure, dye is injected into the bile duct, and moving x-rays are used to view the duct.
 Bile duct injury has been a more common problem in laparoscopy compared to the open procedure, but increasing surgical experience and the use of cholangiography is reducing this complication.
-Studies are reporting more comparable rates between the two procedures.
+Studies are reporting more comparable rates between the 2 procedures.

 - In about 6% of procedures, the surgeon misses some gallstones, or they spill and remain in the abdominal cavity.
 In a small percentage of these cases, the stones cause obstruction, abscesses, or fistulas (small channels) that require open surgery.